Alb-Ard/dist-sys-dubito-online/docs/report.md

 - 2.1: The lobby management should not have network partition protection systems in place.
     - If the lobby management system has network problems or is not available, then the users can not access it.
-    - By consequence, if a single user loses connection to the lobby management system, no
+    - By consequence, if a single user loses connection to the lobby management system, it's the user responsibility to find the issue.
 - 2.2: The lobby management must provide always consistency and correctness of data.
     - The information the users receve from the lobby management system must always be corrent and up-to-date, taking into account network delays.
-- 2.3:
+- 2.3: The game management should not have network partition protection systems in place.
+    - If a users loses connection to the game, he won't be able to connect back.

 ### 3. Implementation

-- The requirements must explain __what__ (not how) the software being produced should do.
-    * you should not focus on the particular problems, but exclusively on what you want the application to do.

-- Requirements must be clearly identified, and possibly numbered

-- Requirements are divided into:
-    - **Functional**: some functionality the software should provide to the user
-    - **Non-functional**: requirements that do not directly concern behavioural aspects, such as consistency, availability, etc.
-    - **Implementation**: constrain the entire phase of system realization, for instance by requiring the use of a specific programming language and/or a specific software tool
-        + these constraints should be adequately justified by political / economic / administrative reasons...
-        + ... otherwise, implementation choices should emerge _as a consequence of_ design

-- If there are domain-specific terms, these should be explained in a glossary

-- Each requirement must have its own __acceptance criteria__
-    + these will be important for the validation phase
+- 3.1: The application(s) will be developed using the Java language and the Swing framework, since they are what the development team are most familiar with.
+- 3.2: The network management will be implemented from scratch, so that the behaviour of the applications can be controlled more precisely.

 ## Design